Maxim Mrva

 Maxim Mrva (born 2 August 2007) is a Czech professional tennis player.
-He has a career-high ATP singles ranking of No. 355, achieved on 3 November 2025 and a doubles ranking of No. 932, achieved on 19 May 2025.
+He has a career-high ATP singles ranking of No. 209 achieved on 14 September 2026 and a doubles ranking of No. 865 achieved on 4 May 2026.

-Mrva won the boys' doubles title at the 2024 US Open with Rei Sakamoto, and reached an ITF junior combined ranking of No. 2 on 6 January 2025.
+Mrva won the boys' doubles title at the 2024 US Open, with Rei Sakamoto.

 Early life

 Mrva was born in Prostějov.
 He began playing tennis at the age of five, introduced to the sport by his older brother.
 He also played football in his youth with compatriot Jan Kumstát.
 He represents TK Agrofert Prostějov.

 Junior career

 In September 2021, he won the Petits As, defeating Federico Cinà in the final.
 In October 2022, he won the J1 Torneo Internacional Junior in Sanxenxo.
 In January 2023, he made his Junior Grand Slam debut at the Australian Open, where he reached the second round in singles.
 That year, he represented the Czech Republic at the Junior Davis Cup, where he won the title with Jan Kumstát and Martin Doskočil.

 In April 2024, he won the J500 tournament in Offenbach.
 Later that year, he and Rei Sakamoto won the boys' doubles title at the 2024 US Open.
 He also reached the final of the J300 IMG Academy International Championships in Bradenton, but lost to Andrés Santamarta Roig.

+Mrva had successful results on the ITF junior circuit, maintaining a 105–49 singles win-loss record.
+He reached an ITF junior combined ranking of world No. 2 on 6 January 2025.